Crispy or chewy! This M&M Brownie Bark Recipe is a delicious chocolate confection that’s a copycat brownie brittle/crisp recipe.

 - Pinch or two of salt

-- Preheat the oven to 350 F. Line a jelly roll pan with a piece of parchment paper or a nonstick baking mat.
+- Preheat the oven to 350 F. Line a jelly roll pan1 with a piece of parchment paper or a nonstick baking mat.

-- In a separate medium-sized bowl, whisk together the egg whites.
+- In a medium-sized bowl, whisk together the egg whites.

 - Add the sugars, oil, and vanilla, whisking until smooth and well-combined.

-- Whisk in the flour mixture until just incorporated.
+- Whisk in the flour, cocoa powder, salt, and baking soda just until incorporated.

 - Spread the batter in the prepared pan.
-You’ll want it to be spread as thin as possible.
+You’ll want it to be spread as thin as possible for crispier brittle.